VoltyShock/Rust-NoRecoil/README.md

 - Make sure you have python install if not install it from here: https://www.python.org/downloads/
 - After that download the win32 library through cmd promt with: `pip install pywin32`
 - Then copy and paste the code into an empty text file and make sure you save it with the file ending .py

+## License
+Please make sure you review the licensing, it is under the file name LICENCE\
+Protected Under: GNU General Public License v3.0